Unifying fragmented data estates into a Databricks Lakehouse saved $4.1M.

 Isolated databases obscured regulatory compliance audits

-Fragmented database environments bottlenecked peak fleet reporting
+Fragmented database environments bottlenecked reporting

 Disjointed data architecture stalled predictive route modeling